-(U) An identification of key staff who will be working with WIOA funds.
+(N) An identification of key staff who will be working with WIOA funds.

 The Finance Services Team within FCWS has the primary responsibility for working with WIOA funds.
-The Finance Services Team consists of a Workforce Services Manager of Finance, Fiscal Specialist, and an Administrative Specialist V. Daily oversight of the team and the FCWS budget is provided by the FCWS Manager of Finance and ultimately the Director.
+The Finance Services Team consists of a Workforce Services Manager of Finance, Fiscal Specialist, and an Administrative Specialist V. Daily oversight of the team and the FCWS budget is provided by the FCWS

+Manager of Finance and ultimately the Director.
+Collaboration occurs between the Workforce Services Manager of Finance, Manager of Youth Services, Manager of Career and Business Services and the Director.
 FCWS staff work closely with staff from Frederick County Department of Finance, Budget, and Procurement and Contracting, which has the fiduciary responsibility for all funds received and disbursed by the County.
 Primary staff work in collaboration with the Workforce Development Board and are responsible to the County Executive.

-(V) A description of how the Local Board's (or fiscal agent's) financial system will permit tracing of funds to a level adequate to establish that funds have not been used in violation of WIOA standards or DOL regulations.
+(O) A description of how the Local Board's (or fiscal agent's) financial system will permit tracing of funds to a level adequate to establish that funds have not been used in violation of WIOA standards or USDOL regulations.